Kathy Sorbe, owner of The Elements, says she is proof positive. It’s never too late to reinvent your career and launch your entrepreneurial adventure.

 Kathy continued freelancing her design services in northwest Iowa, including Storm Lake, where she lives.
 And it became clear to her that a brick and mortar interiors store was needed there.

-And so The Elements was opened in Storm Lake in 2004 in a 1944 brick facility that once housed a small manufacturing firm and has since had four major expansions.
+And so The Elements was opened in Storm Lake in 2004 in a 1944 brick facility that once housed a small manufacturing firm.
+It has since had four major expansions.
 Sales year one were nearly double what Kathy had projected and the shop’s entire inventory turned.
 Even during the recession in 2008 the business grew by 10-15 percent per year.

 The Elements Expands to The District